-All files need to be given a filename constructed from the reference number supplied by the Co-editor.
-Files containing text in TEX or LATEX should be given the extension .tex, Word files should be given the extension .doc and RTF files .rtf.
-Illustrations in PostScript, encapsulated PostScript or TIFF format should be given the extensions .ps, .eps or .tif, respectively.
+For hard-copy submissions final electronic files must have a filename constructed from the reference number supplied by the Coeditor.
+Files should be given the extensions .tex, .doc and .rtf as appropriate.
+Illustrations should be given the extensions .ps, .eps or .tif.
 Multiple files for the same submission should be identified by filenames constructed as ref.id.ext where id indicates the contents, e.g. xz1087.fig1.ps and xz1087.fig2.ps.

-After acceptance, the final version of the paper should be sent to the Editorial Office by e-mail (med@iucr.org), on diskette or (for files larger than 70K bytes) by ftp as described below.
+Only after acceptance of the paper by the responsible editor should the final electronic version of the paper be sent to the Editorial Office in Chester.
+This may be by e-mail (med@iucr.org), on diskette or (for files larger than 70K bytes) by ftp as described below.

-(i) On your workstation enter: ftp ftp.iucr.org (ii) Wait for Name . . . : prompt and enter: anonymous (iii) Wait for Password: your e-mail prompt and enter: address (iv) Wait for ftp> prompt cd incoming/d and enter: put j29.ps (v) Transfer a file from your account (e.g. j29.ps) as an ia0325.ps identifiable name (e.g. ia0325.ps): (vi) Wait for ftp> prompt before sending another file

-(vii) Finish off the ftp session
+ftp ftp.iucr.org (ii) Wait for Name . . . : prompt and enter: anonymous (iii) Wait for Password: your e-mail prompt and enter: address (iv) Wait for ftp> prompt cd incoming/d and enter: (v) Transfer a file from your put j29.ps ja0325.ps account (e.g. j29.ps) as an identifiable name (e.g. ja0325.ps): (vi) Wait for ftp> prompt before sending another file (vii) Finish off the ftp session by entering: (viii) Send an e-mail to Chester (med@iucr.org) with a list of the files transferred by ftp

-by entering:

-bye

-(viii) Sand on a mail to Chester (mod@ingr_org)

-(viii) Send an e-mail to Chester (med@iucr.org) with a list of the files transferred by ftp